datawire/ambassador-docs/reference/services/tracing-service.md

 ### `zipkin` Driver Configurations

 - `collector_endpoint` gives the API endpoint of the Zipkin service where the spans will be sent.
 The default value is `/api/v1/spans`
-- `trace_id_128bit` whether a 128bit trace id will be used when creating a new trace instance.
+- `trace_id_128bit` whether a 128-bit `trace id` will be used when creating a new trace instance.
 Defaults to `true`.
 Setting to `false` will result in a 64-bit trace id being used.
 - `shared_span_context` whether client and server spans will share the same `span id`.
 The default value is `true`.

 ### `datadog` Driver Configurations